Thomas Chabot: Playing career

 Chabot had a breakout season in 2018–19, finishing with 55 points in 70 games, the 10th-highest among NHL defensemen.
 As the season progressed, his ice-time jumped to an average of 25 minutes per game and he assumed first-pairing duties.
 He was one of only three defensemen under the age of 25 to score 50 points or more, along with Jacob Trouba and Morgan Rielly.
+That season, Chabot was named to the NHL All-Star Game.
 With Ottawa's top two scorers, Mark Stone and Matt Duchene, both traded at the deadline, Chabot finished the season as the team's leading scorer.
 Following the season, hockey writers began listing Chabot as one of the NHL's top defensemen, and in September 2019, he signed an eight-year, $64 million contract extension with the Senators.

 In the seasons that followed, Chabot was the keystone player in Ottawa's defence corps, which was otherwise considered thin by many commentators.
 As a result he logged very high minutes per game.
-In the 2021–22 season he averaged 26:23 minutes of ice time per game, the highest for any player on any team in the league, until a March 16, 2022 hand injury caused by Columbus Blue Jackets forward Sean Kuraly ruled him out for the remainder of the year.
+In the 2021–22 season he averaged 26:23 minutes of ice time per game, the highest for any player on any team in the league, until a March 16, 2022, hand injury caused by Columbus Blue Jackets forward Sean Kuraly ruled him out for the remainder of the year.
+During the 2022–23 season, Chabot struggled, with growing criticism of his game, though some argued that injury and overuse have affected his play.
+Chabot missed time with injury again that season, suffering a concussion in November, and an upper body injury in March that ended his season prematurely.